Texas City Plant Explosion Lawyers

 Billions Won.
 Fight for Your Future Today: (888) 493-1629

 Texas City is at the center of America's chemical processing industry.
 The region includes the nation's second- and third-largest oil refineries, as well as chemical plants and gas manufacturing facilities.
 The thousands of workers and engineers at these plants are the backbone of the nation's fuel production industry (and thus, the backbone of the whole economy).
 Unfortunately, as important as they are, the largest petrochemical producers in the world put their own workers at risk on a daily basis.

 As plants continue to age out, it's more vital than ever to replace old parts and create safer processes.
 Meanwhile, companies are trying to spend even less on maintenance.

 The Texas City plant accident attorneys at Arnold & Itkin have seen it happen again and again: hundreds of workers get injured in a refinery explosion (or any other disaster), but the company does nothing to help them recover.
 Instead of the faithful support they've been told to expect, workers are left out in the cold—forced to watch helplessly as their savings are devastated by medical costs while they're unable to work.
 It's unacceptable.
 Our firm works with Texas City plant accident survivors to ensure that they have money to pay for groceries, keep their homes, pay for treatment, and provide for themselves and their loved ones.

 The law calls it "making you whole."
-Our job is to make you whole by forcing your employer to pay for their mistake.
 If there was a way to put your life back together, would you take it?
 Contact us for a free consultation to take your chance.